dirtyrabbit/space-war-Unity/README.md

 # space-war-Unity
-It is a space war game, buliding by Unity, and use leapmotion device to control direction, to detect your hand's movement  ,so you don't new press any key of keyboard
+It is a space war game, buliding by Unity, and use leapmotion device to control direction, detect your hand's movement  ,so you don't new press any key of keyboard